Here’s A Ranking Of Taylor Swift’s 50 Best Songs As We Anxiously Await Her New Single

 For the first time in THREE years, Taylor Swift, 27, will drop new solo music at midnight on Aug.
 25…and we cannot wait.
 As of now, we know very little about what Taylor plans to release, except for the fact that it will appear on her upcoming album, which is called Reputation and will be released on Nov.
 10. For months, Taylor has left fans anxiously waiting for new music, and now that the time has come, it’s only appropriate to look back on the hits that have gotten her to this point, right?!

 As a super obsessed Taylor fan, I’m always going back and listening to the singer’s old stuff, and I’m constantly changing my mind about what songs are my favorite.
 So, in honor of Tay’s upcoming new music, I worked hard to narrow down my Top 50 and rank them from best to worst.
 Sure, the order probably changes slightly on a daily basis, but for now, I’m going with this ranking!
 Check it out right here and make sure to let me know if you think I missed out on any songs, or if you think I put some too high or low!
+Here’s my ranking of the top 50 from lowest to highest:

 50. “Welcome To New York” – The lead track to 1989 totally sets the tone for the record.